semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 ![Changing user roles](./img/change-roles.jpg)

+See [organization roles](./rbac#org) to learn what roles are available.

 ### How to create groups {#add-groups}

 <Available plans={['Scaleup']}/>

 User groups allows you to manage users in bulk.
-Instead of managing users one by one, add them to a group and assign a role to it.
+You can create organization-level groups and add members to it.
+All group members gain the role assigned to the group.

 To create a group, open the organization menu and select **People**.